 The only problem with this particular potassium/sodium salt is that it may only be found in the Philippines - until someone starts selling this salt in the USA.

-Himalayan salt comes with trace minerals and even a little potassium.
+Himalayan salt which comes with trace elements and minerals.

 What is Potassium to Sodium - Ideal Ratio?

 What is potassium to sodium ratio that has proven to be effective on hypertension?

 Well as far as I can tell it's at least a 4 to 1 ratio or 4 potassium to 1

 This ratio has proven to be effective on hypertension

 which helps to keep your body in a relaxed state.